Charl Du Toit

 He has worked with a non-governmental body named Living Legends South Africa.
 The organisation offers a youth development programme that focuses on empowering children to take responsibility for their actions through interaction, sport development and life skills.
 (Living Legends SA Facebook page, 05 Aug 2019; Facebook profile, 12 Mar 2019; tyi.co.za, 16 Aug 2017)

-He is studying a master's degree on the impact of physical education on the attitudes and motivational changes of learners with physical impairments.
+He has studied for a master's degree on the impact of physical education on the attitudes and motivational changes of learners with a physical impairment.
 (Athlete, 06 Nov 2019)

 |Men's 800 m T37||Final Round||2012-09-01||6|